VeloxDB/VeloxDB/Doc/articles/guide/automapper.md

 Polymorphism is a key feature of object-oriented programming languages, and it is supported by VeloxDB's automapper.
 Polymorphism allows for objects of different types to be treated as if they were of a common base type.
 This can be useful in many situations, such as when working with collections of objects or when creating methods that operate on objects of multiple types.

-VeloxDB automapper supports polymorphism through the use of the <xref:Velox.ObjectInterface.SupportPolymorphismAttribute> attribute.
+VeloxDB automapper supports polymorphism through the use of the <xref:VeloxDB.ObjectInterface.SupportPolymorphismAttribute> attribute.
 This attribute is applied to methods in base classes to signal that they support polymorphism.
-When the <xref:Velox.ObjectInterface.SupportPolymorphismAttribute> attribute is used, the automapper will generate polymorphism-aware `To` and `From` methods for the class.
+When the <xref:VeloxDB.ObjectInterface.SupportPolymorphismAttribute> attribute is used, the automapper will generate polymorphism-aware `To` and `From` methods for the class.
 These methods will automatically return or create objects of the most specific type that matches the input data.
 Without using this attribute, attempting to add an automapper method to a subclass will result in a compilation error.

 Here is an example of DTOs that use polymorphism, note that they follow the DBOs hierarchy: